West Ukrainian People's Republic

-The WUPR emerged as a breakaway state amid the dissolution of Austria-Hungary, and in January 1919 nominally united with the Ukrainian People's Republic (UPR) as its autonomous Western Oblast.
+The ZUNR emerged as a breakaway state amid the dissolution of Austria-Hungary, and in January 1919 nominally united with the Ukrainian People's Republic (UPR) as its autonomous Western Oblast.
 Poland had also claimed this territory, and by July occupied most of it and forced the West Ukrainian government into exile.
 When the UPR decided late the same year that it would trade the territory for an alliance with Poland against Soviet Russia, the exiled West Ukrainian government broke with the UPR.
 The exiled government continued its claim until it dissolved in 1923.

-The coat of arms of the WUPR was azure, a golden lion rampant.
-The colours of the flag were blue and yellow.
+The coat of arms of the ZUNR was azure, a golden lion rampant.
+The colours of the flag were blue and yellow, with the blue in a much lighter shade than in the modern Ukrainian flag.

+Name

+Until November 13, 1918, the state was officially known as the Ukrainian State.
+After the Unification Act on January 22, 1919, the state became a part of the unified Ukrainian People's Republic and simultaneously became an autonomous region, known as the Western Oblast of the Ukrainian People's Republic.

+The name of the West Ukrainian People's Republic is often abbreviated as ZUNR (as a direct translation of the Ukrainian abbreviation — ЗУНР).
+Sometimes it can also be abbreviated as WUPR (from West Ukrainian People's Republic) or WUNR (from West Ukrainian National Republic).